Why Air Cadets?

 Every parent’s primary concern is for the safety and well-being of their son or daughter.
 Rest assured we take this equally seriously.
 Many of our activities (often outdoor) rely on our cadets being in a safe, secure and enjoyable environment in which they can sometimes be challenged physically.
 Our long history is a testament to our expertise and care in this area so that we can provide the thrills of adventurous training under the guidance of experienced, trustworthy staff.
 The staff at your local squadron are always available to speak to and will put your mind at rest regarding any concerns you may have.

 For more information on your child’s safety you can read the Child Protection Guide.
 Please click the links below for more information:

-Alternatively, Greater Manchester Wing and all layers of the RAFAC has its own Child Protection Officer.
+Alternatively, Greater Manchester Wing and all layers of the Air Training Corps have their own Child Protection (safeguarding) officers.